Tissue Engineering

 • Cell biology of 3D tissue models

-• Biological and synthetic substrate materials
+• Biological and synthetic scaffold materials

 • Process technology for the production of tissue models